 In order to acquire the best information upon which to base decisions, it is important that both the respondent and the complainant be present for and fully participate in the hearing.
 The respondent may choose not to appear at the hearing, but the hearing will be held in the respondent’s absence.
 In contrast, should the complainant fail to appear at the hearing, the hearing body may postpone or dismiss the case.

-The respondent is expected to provide the hearing panel with the following at least 24 hours prior to the hearing: the names of the witnesses and/or support person, if any, as well as the parties intentions relative to appearing at the hearing.
+The respondent is expected to provide the hearing panel with the following at least 24 hours prior to the hearing: any material, the names of the witnesses and/or support person, if any, as well as the parties intentions relative to appearing/participating in the hearing.

 The panel determines a finding of not responsible or responsible with appropriate sanctions.
 The Student Hearing Panel has autonomy in their decisions, through suspension.
 Expulsions must be made in the form of recommendations to the Vice Chancellor for Student Life & Dean of Students.

 For more information, visit the Student Hearing Panel page.

 After a decision is made by the hearing officer or Student Hearing Panel, the respondent has the right to file an appeal.
 In cases of sexual assault and sexual harassment, both the complainant and respondent have the right to an appeal.
 Appellate review generally is a review of the record to determine whether a serious error occurred in the original proceeding that resulted in unfairness.
 Appellate review respects the credibility judgments of the hearing body, and respects the hearing body's determinations as long as there is any evidence to reasonably support them.
 The Student Appeals Panel (SAP) is responsible for making a deliberative judgment regarding the specific grounds appealed - not to rehear the complaint.
 The hearing panel may uphold, reduce, or increase the sanctions imposed by the prior hearing party.

 University of Minnesota Policy Statement